reactjs/react.dev/content/docs/hooks-faq.md

 >Note
 >
 >We provide the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) ESLint rule as a part of the [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
-It help you find components that don't handle updates consistently.
+It helps you find components that don't handle updates consistently.

 Let's see why this matters.